CS3219-AY2324S1/ay2324s1-course-assessment-g45/README.md

 10. Run the command `npm install`
 11. Run the command `npm start` to start the front end.
 12. The app is now running locally at http://localhost:3000/

+## Assignment 5
+### Quick Start
+1. Ensure Docker Desktop is installed and you are signed in.
+2. In the folder containing both backend and frontend, run `docker compose up --build`